Suv4o/personal-blog-2023/content/2022/04/14/gsap-animation-with-vue3-and-vite.md

 As we mentioned earlier, configuration objects have special properties such as `duration` or `delay`.
 Another useful special property is the `ease`property.
 In GSAP there are many built-in easing options to choose from such as: `back`, `elastic`, `bounce` etc.

-For a full list of easing options in GSAP please refer to the documentation [here](https://greensock.com/docs/v3/Eases).
+For a full list of easing options in GSAP please refer to the documentation <a href="https://greensock.com/docs/v3/Eases" target="_blank" rel="noopener noreferrer">here</a>.
 GSAP also has a handy Visualiser to explore all the easing options available.

 Here is the code to apply easing to our animation: